 But tax lien withdrawals are not easy to get.
 Consider hiring an experienced tax relief company like Optima Tax Relief

 What are the pros and cons of filing for a tax lien withdrawal?

 are what happens when you're unable to resolve your lien.
 Levies don't just "make a legal claim to your property," they actually take that property away.
 The IRS uses levies as a way to get your attention when you do not respond to notices.
 Some levies are a one-time move, in which the IRS seizes a specific asset, such as a bank account.
 Other levies are ongoing, such as a permanent garnishment of a portion of your paycheck until you repay your debt or the levy is released.
 Taxpayers can request the release of a levy by:

 - Proposing an alternative payment method.

 - Filing for bankruptcy.

-- Claiming the levy creates a serious economic hardship and you are unable to meet basic living expenses.
+- Claiming the levy creates serious economic hardship and you are unable to meet basic living expenses.

 - Entering an installment agreement.